cjmoynihan/musicmuse/README.md

 # MusicMuse
-Visualization for music clusters based on pairwise similarity.
+An exploration tool for viewing music across different kinds of tastes.
-This project takes songs similar to an input song then groups them based on what songs people tend to listen to together.
+Groups all related music separately based on what is listened together, using spectral clustering on pairwise similarity.

 * Similarity refers to the % of people that like the first, also like the second.
 * Cluster size corresponds to the number of songs in the cluster.